Random patter from one easily amused and more easily confused.

 Getting back to 1974, if the days of the transatlantic liner were waning, there is no evidence of it in my memory of that afternoon.
 In those carefree days, steamship lines welcomed the family and friends of departing travelers aboard the ships on sailing day.
 As had always been the tradition, all that was required was a token donation to a seafarers' charity.
 It was good P.R., because -- at least in my case -- that short visit left me with a desire to pack up and go on my own ocean voyage, one that would not be fulfilled for another 25 years but which is only stoked, rather than quenched, by every day spent aboard ship.

+I actually remember very few details of the ship itself.
+Oddly enough, one thing that stuck in my head was the placement of the bathtub faucets, on the middle of the long wall vs. at one end.
 One story which I can't recall personally but is is stuck in the family lore relates to this or another such bon voyage party.
 My uncle had several brothers, and -- like him -- each of them was "a real character" as my paternal grandmother would say.
 Apparently one of these uncles had earned quite a reputation aboard ship.
 A cabin steward saw him with our entourage and brusquely inquired, "Are you on this trip?"
 Upon learning he was headed back down the gangway shortly, the steward rolled his eyes and sighed, "Thank god!
 I still remember you from the last time!"

 Carnival Victory berthed in San Juan

 Hopefully my own reputation is better.
-As I write this, a Certain Party and I, along with his entire immediate family and a friend of his mom, are somewhere in the Windward Islands aboard the M/S Serenade of the Seas, part of the Royal Caribbean Cruise Line.
+As I write this, a Certain Party and I, along with his entire immediate family and a friend of his mom, are somewherein the Windward Islands aboard the M/S Serenade of the Seas, part of the Royal Caribbean Cruise Line.
 This is my eighth ocean voyage (tenth if you count overnight ferry crossings), a fact that is hardly remarkable given the prolific cruisers and crossers of my acquaintance.
 But no sooner did we arrive at the terminal in San Juan when I felt the same rush that came over me on Pier 88 in New York all those summers ago, a feeling that built as we explored our compact cabin, met the steward, verified our dinner table assignment, and underwent all the little rituals that mark the beginning of seagoing travel, culminating with our after-dark departure past the brilliantly lit Victory (even Carnival ships look pretty at night).
 I could get used to this.

 I've grown more musically in the past two years than in the previous ten (at least) for a number of reasons.